maryiamsaif/AssignmentOne/README.md

 ### Exercises

 Use the `salaries.csv` file and command line tools to answer the following questions about Chicago employees.
-For each question, add the code you used to the file `salaries.sh` and the answer to the file `ANSWERS`.
+For each question, add the code you used to the file `salaries.sh`.
+Place the answers to the questions in a new text file called `ANSWERS.txt`.
 Note that I have pre-populated the salaries.sh file with each question and some hints.
 Insert your solution code to each question just below the question.

 1. How many employees does the city have?
 2. How many full-time workers are there in the file?